retaildevcrews/ngsa-app/k6/README.md

 - VU code
 - Teardown

-Load test code snippet.
+Load test code snippet

 ![Script Sample File](/k6/images/javascript-sample-file.png)

 More information related to the topics listed above can be found here.

 - [Test Lifecycle Stages](https://k6.io/docs/using-k6/test-lifecycle/)
 - [Options](https://k6.io/docs/using-k6/k6-options/)

 Typically, VU code is inside the `default` function, VU code runs over and over through the test duration from start to end in sequence.
 Once the VU reaches the end of the function, it loops back to the start and executes the code all over.

 When creating new load test, usually the first step is to define [HTTP requests](https://k6.io/docs/using-k6/http-requests/) to test and validate endpoints.
 In this case, VU code makes a series of Get HTTP requests, and performs a check to validate the reponse.

 For instance we could check for one or more conditions at the time such as: